rcland12/holly-stream/README.md

 - `MODEL_DIMS` must match the model dimensions for the model supplied.
 - The `CONFIDENCE_THRESHOLD` and `IOU_THRESHOLD` arguments are used in non-maximum supression in the postprocess model.
 - All arguments accept the data type present above. `STREAM_IP` takes a string, `STREAM_PORT` takes an integer, `STREAM_APPLICATION` takes a string, etc.

-The application is ready to launch, so pick the method for receiving the stream:
+---

-1. If you are watching the stream on the same device set the `STREAM_IP` to `127.0.0.1`, or whatever localhost address you want.
+- If you are watching the stream on the same device set the `STREAM_IP` to `127.0.0.1`, or whatever localhost address you want.
-2. If you are streaming the feed to another device on your local network, set the `STREAM_IP` to the IPV4 address of that device.
+- If you are streaming the feed to another device on your local network, set the `STREAM_IP` to the IPV4 address of that device.
 To find the IP address of a device on Linux machine run `ip a` and look for it under `wl01` or something similar.
 If your Linux machine is running a firewall (e.g. ufw), set an allow rule for port 1935: `sudo ufw allow 1935`.
 On a windows machine open Windows Powershell and run `ipconfig` and look for `IP address`.
 On a Windows machine you will most likely need to expose a port (1935 is default) in order to receive the stream.
 Do this by adding an [Inbound Rule](https://www.tomshardware.com/news/how-to-open-firewall-ports-in-windows-10,36451.html).
-3. If you are streaming the feed to another server set the `STREAM_IP` to the public IP address for that server.
+- If you are streaming the feed to another server set the `STREAM_IP` to the public IP address for that server.
 Also make sure you expose port 1935 on the firewall and router if necessary for the server your sending the stream to.
+---
+- The variable `SANTA_HAT_PLUGIN`, if set to True, will not add a bounding box, but a santa hat to the object with the highest probability score.
+I use this parameter when detecting my dog using a custom model, especially around Christmas!
+The application is ready to launch, so pick the method for receiving the stream:

 Lastly, to receive the stream on the device you picked above you have two options: